waimea-dt/web-db-project-template-level-2/docs/instructions.md

 Use advanced techniques to develop an informed digital media outcome means **all the criteria for Achieved**, plus:

-1. You should use information from testing procedures to improve the quality of your database:
+1. You should use information from testing procedures to improve the quality of your web site:
    - [ ] Show **evidence of your testing**, particularly with end-users
    - [ ] Show the **improvements made** as a result